waldrain/waldrain.github.io/pv.md

 used lots ofg power for lightin, broken pc screen, everythin pluged in all the time.

-2021-10-04: rained all day yesterday and today, no sunshoine, battery rather low, under 25 V, lights started flickering, turning on and off. cornelius turned off the inverter. in the evening, i turned it on again. after a while, the bms switched off, probably due to unbalanced cells. the battery was at 24.4 V, i think. we switched to mains electricity and took down the battery to charge it above 28.8 for the bms to balance the cells.
+2021-10-04: rained all day yesterday and today, no sunshoine, battery rather low, under 25 V, lights started flickering, turning on and off. cbl turned off the inverter. in the evening, i turned it on again. after a while, the bms switched off, probably due to unbalanced cells. the battery was at 24.4 V, i think. we switched to mains electricity and took down the battery to charge it above 28.8 for the bms to balance the cells.